Dental Implants — Wakefield, MA

 Missing Multiple Teeth

 Replacing multiple teeth with dental implants is quite similar to traditional bridges.
 However, instead of shaving down two teeth so they can hold a bridge, two implants hold a restoration of three to four teeth at a time.
-The beauty of replacing teeth in this way is that you don’t necessarily need the same amount of implants to replace the same amount of teeth.
+The beauty of replacing teeth in this way is that you don’t necessarily need the same number of implants to replace the same number of teeth.

 Missing All Teeth